DEVSENSE/phptools-docs/docs/vs/Navigation/phar.md

 /*
-Title: Phar Packages
+Title: PHAR Archives
-Description: Opening and Navigating Phar packages
+Description: Inspecting and navigating PHAR archives */
-*/

-# Phar Package
+# PHAR Archive

 PHP comes with a built-in support for Phar packages.
 This allows to bundle a complete PHP library or an application into a single `.phar` file.
 It not only simplifies the distribution but also keeps PHP projects clean and well organized.